Send Close Add comments: (status displays here)

 Greek: αγαπων αργυριον ου πλησθησεται αργυριου και τις ηγαπησεν εν πληθει αυτων γενημα και γε τουτο ματαιοτης

-Jeremiah has some verses that appear to describe an expanded idea of "mammon" in Jeremiah 9:23-24.
+Jeremiah has some verses that appear to describe an expanded idea of "mammon".

 Verse routeJeremiah 9:23 Thus saith the LORD, Let not the wise man glory in his wisdom, neither let the mighty man glory in his might, let not the rich man glory in his riches: [kjv]